zchee/kubernetes-docs/docs/admin/kube-controller-manager.md

       --horizontal-pod-autoscaler-downscale-delay duration                The period since last downscale, before another downscale can be performed in horizontal pod autoscaler. (default 5m0s)
       --horizontal-pod-autoscaler-sync-period duration                    The period for syncing the number of pods in horizontal pod autoscaler. (default 30s)
       --horizontal-pod-autoscaler-tolerance float                         The minimum change (from 1.0) in the desired-to-actual metrics ratio for the horizontal pod autoscaler to consider scaling. (default 0.1)
-      --horizontal-pod-autoscaler-upscale-delay duration                  The period since last upscale, before another upscale can be performed in horizontal pod autoscaler. (default 3m0s)
       --horizontal-pod-autoscaler-use-rest-clients                        If set to true, causes the horizontal pod autoscaler controller to use REST clients through the kube-aggregator, instead of using the legacy metrics client through the API server proxy.
 This is required for custom metrics support in the horizontal pod autoscaler. (default true)
       --http2-max-streams-per-connection int                              The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default.
       --insecure-experimental-approve-all-kubelet-csrs-for-group string   This flag does nothing.